cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 Year of enrollment: 2024\
 Age: 21

-  - How will HPC help you in your academic career?
-List specific reasons for wanting to participate in the competition:
-    1. HPC is a crucial part in my work, which relies heavily on fast and efficient simulations of complex physics systems.
+HPC is a crucial part in my work, which relies heavily on fast and efficient simulations of complex physics systems.
 Thus, a good understaning of HPC is essential for any scientist in my field.
-    2. This is my first time joining a competition outside of my native country, hence it is both an oppoturnity and a challenge for me to push my limits and compete with other professionals in HPC.
-    3. This is an excellent event to meet and learn about the current developments of the HPC industry, which is beneficial for my future career and network.
+This is my first time joining a competition outside of my native country, hence it is both an oppoturnity and a challenge for me to push my limits, and compete with other professionals in HPC.
+This is an excellent event to meet and learn about the current developments of the HPC industry, which is beneficial for my future career and network.

-  - List any HPC and/or computational science experience you have (e.g. working on a university cluster with X software):
-    1. Research trainee at VTT Technical Research Centre of Finland: high-level programming (Python & MATLAB), FEM simulation (Abaqus & COMSOL), and data analysis (numpy, scipy, OpenCV, etc.).
-    2. Teaching assistant at Aalto University: courses on stochastic modelling (Python), machine learning (scikit-learn & Pytorch), optimization (Julia), and numerical methods in engineering (MATLAB).
+I am research trainee at VTT Technical Research Centre of Finland, where I have been involved in high-level programming (Python & MATLAB), FEM simulations (Abaqus & COMSOL), and data analysis (numpy, scipy, OpenCV, etc.).
+I have been also teaching assistant at Aalto University in courses on stochastic modelling (Python), machine learning (scikit-learn & Pytorch), optimization (Julia), and numerical methods in engineering (MATLAB).
-    3. Several projects which require running software on HPC systems: Puhti, Mahti and Allas at CSC, and Triton cluster at Aalto University.
-    4. Several courseworks in computational science: Scientific Computing, Deep Learning, Computational Models in Stochastics, Computational Inverse Problems, etc.
+During my work I have been running software on various HPC systems, including Puhti, Mahti and Allas at CSC, and Triton cluster at Aalto University.
+I have completed several courseworks in computational science, such as Scientific Computing, Deep Learning, Computational Models in Stochastics, Computational Inverse Problems, etc.

-  - Additional biography: I moved from Ho Chi Minh City, Vietnam to Finland in 2021 to pursue a degree in Computational Engineering at Aalto University.
+I moved from Ho Chi Minh City, Vietnam to Finland in 2021 to pursue a degree in Computational Engineering at Aalto University.
 After my bachelor's studies, I reapplied and switched to University of Helsinki for a master's in computational physics, hence I'm one of the few physics students in the department with a background in engineering.
 During my free time, I enjoy reading historical documentaries (my favorites is Vietnam war), playing badminton, and trail running during the summer.

 ### Mr. Jens Helin